 But with FBCLIDs, each click gets its own unique parameter resulting in hundreds or thousands of duplicate URLs cluttering your Google Analytics dashboard.

 Unfortunately, there isn’t a straightforward solution within your analytics reporting for correcting the numerous URLs that will appear.
 Google Analytics doesn’t let you retroactively edit your data, so analytics created with the FBCLID are there to stay.

-You can do this by going to your View Settings and adding “fbclid” into the “Exclude URL Query Parameter” section.
-If you have a parameter in there already remember to separate it with a comma before adding this one in.
+You can do this by going to ‘View Settings’ and adding “fbclid” to the ‘Exclude URL Query Parameter’ section.
+If you have a parameter in there already, remember to separate it with a comma before adding this one in.

 UTMs, Justuno, and Audience Targeting

-In your promotion, you can customize the message a user sees.
-Justuno will automatically fill in the source, term, content, medium, and coupon into a promotion depending on your UTM settings.
+For example, you can customize the copy a visitor will see since Justuno will automatically fill in the source, term, content, medium, and even coupon code—into a promotion depending on your UTM settings.

 If you’re already a Justuno customer, use these instructions to implement this strategy.